FadyAlfred/retail-store/README.md

 * [Spring boot](https://spring.io/projects/spring-boot) - makes it easy to create stand-alone, production-grade Spring based Applications.
 * [Restful APIs](https://restfulapi.net/) - is architectural style for distributed hypermedia systems.
 * [Hibernate JPA](https://docs.jboss.org/hibernate/entitymanager/3.6/reference/en/html_single/) - is a framework for mapping an object-oriented domain model to a relational database.
-* [postgresql](https://www.postgresql.org/) -  is a powerful, open source object-relational database system.
+* [Postgresql](https://www.postgresql.org/) -  is a powerful, open source object-relational database system.
 * [Docker](https://www.docker.com/) - is a set of platform as a service (PaaS) products that use OS-level virtualization.
 * [Docker Compose](https://docs.docker.com/compose/) - is a tool for running multi-container applications on Docker.
+* [Mockito](https://site.mockito.org/) - is an open source testing framework for Java.
+* [SonarQube](https://www.sonarqube.org/) - Catch bugs and vulnerabilities in your app, with thousands of automated Static Code Analysis rules.